surveycto/timed-categories/README.md

 * Can select a choice using either the corresponding keyboard key, or area below the choice (either can be turned off).
 * Display the keyboard key corresponding with each choice (can be turned off).
 * Choice is given a "pass" value if a choice is not selected in time.
+* Show if selected choice is correct choice (optional)
 * If the respondent selects a choice they didn't mean to, and there was time remaining, they can go back and correct it (this can be turned off).
 * Support images for both the field and choices.

+To learn how to customize the field plug-in, check out the [parameters](#parameters) below.

 ### Data format